 Capsicum, Piperine, Bioperine

 Another popular group of diet supplements is spice extracts from the pepper family.
 Benefits may include improved digestive health, better fat metabolism and increased energy.
-They improve absorption rate of other nutrients, and so work well as part of a multi-nutrient supplement.
+They improve the absorption rate of other nutrients, and so work well as part of a multi-nutrient supplement.

 Probiotics are healthy bacteria that live in your digestive system and help to keep it healthy.
 When you switch to a low-carb diet, probiotics may help your system to adjust while you get used to eating different types of food.